HoTT/HoTT-Agda/tutorial/README.md

 you will rather want to call it `opposite-right-inverse` in Agda (this is recognized as a single token).
 Also, a typing declaration is `a : A`, not `a:A` (which will be parsed as a single token).

-Indentation matters, you have to indent properly (I think that the convention is to use two spaces for indentation), I’ll explain what it means in the appropriate sections.
+Indentation matters, you have to indent properly (the convention is to use two spaces for indentation), I’ll explain what it means in the appropriate sections.

 Special comments
 ----------------